Cheap Arduino Wireless Communications. I was looking for a way to handle wireless communications between two Arduino boards.

 This will enable your Arduino to handle mouse input, detect surface movements, measure surface speed, etc. Materials This is what you need: Arduino board (any *duino will do) and the Arduino IDE.Optical mouse containing the PAN3101, ADNS-2610, ADNS-2083 or ADNS-2051 optical sensor.
 These sensors come in many mice sold today.
 Step 1 – Open up your mouse!
+The optical sensor and LED were covered with the black protective cap.
 Arduino-Python 4-Axis Servo Control.
 Tutorials / Using a transistor to control high current loads with an Arduino.
 In this tutorial, you'll learn how to control a high-current DC load such as a DC motor or an incandescent light from a microcontroller.

 " In general, most of these people have seen some of my projects and want to be able to build similar things.
-Unfortunately, I have never been able to point them to a good site that really takes the reader through a solid introduction to microcontrollers and basic electronics.
-I designed this tutorial course to accompany the Arduino starter pack sold at the Adafruit webshop.
-The pack contains all the components you need (minus any tools) for the lessons Follow these lessons for happiness and prosperity.
 A Multi-Protocol Infrared Remote Library for the Arduino.
 Note for Arduino 1.0 An updated version with 1.0 support is available on github.

 Installation instructions are at the bottom of that page.
 Let me know if you encounter any problems.
 The World Famous Index of Arduino & Freeduino Knowledge.
 Spooky Projects – Introduction to Microcontrollers with Arduino.
 Spooky Projects is a set of four 3-hour classes in October 2006 hosted by Machine Project and taught by Tod E.